Nine Tests, Copied Twice

 }

 The existing update-snapshots workflow dispatch runs playwright test src/visual-regression.spec.ts --update-snapshots --project=chromium.
-Because both viewport blocks live in the same spec file, the workflow regenerates desktop and mobile baselines in one pass.
-No workflow changes needed.
+Because both viewport blocks live in the same spec file, the workflow regenerates the desktop and mobile baselines in one pass; I didn't have to touch the workflow at all.

 The Takeaway

-When tests differ only in data, not in logic, the test itself should be a loop over that data.
-A nine-element config array gave me 18 visual regression tests across two viewports at 180 lines, down from what would have been 300+ lines of copy-paste.
-Adding a third viewport, say tablet at 768×1024, is three lines: one test.describe, one setViewportSize, one filename suffix.
+When tests differ only in data and not in logic, the test itself should be a loop over that data.
+A nine-element config array gave me 18 visual regression tests across two viewports in 180 lines, down from what would have been 300+ lines of copy-paste.
+And adding a third viewport, say tablet at 768×1024, is now three lines: one test.describe, one setViewportSize, one filename suffix.